 For players looking to learn how to play blackjack, you’ve come to the right place.
 River Nile Casino has put together a comprehensive guide to learn how to play 21.
-It’s easy to follow and contains plenty of important information.
-While this Blackjack guide is intended for new players, some veterans also might learn a thing or two.
+It’s easy to follow and there’s certainly plenty of important information you’re going to need to know.
+While this Blackjack guide is intended for new players, some veterans also might learn a thing or two as well.
 So, let’s jump right in and learn how to master this incredible casino game.

 Before we dive in and take you through how to play Blackjack, it’s important that our Blackjack guide gives you a strong foundation to build on.
 We highly recommend you read through our Online Blackjack page, which will provide you with everything you could ever need to know about the game, but here the most important aspects you need to know.

 How to Win at Blackjack & Card Values

 Before you can start playing Blackjack online, it is important to understand the main aim of the game.
 In Blackjack, players are competing with the dealer.
 The goal is to get a hand valued at 21, or closer to 21 than the dealer’s hand.
 Players must not exceed this number though, as that is known as a Bust and means you immediately lose the round.

 With 21 being the goal, let’s take a quick look at the value of the cards.

 - Ace – An Ace is valued at either 1 or 11

 - Face Cards – Face Cards, K, Q, J, are valued at 10.

 - 2-10 – The normal playing cards have their face value, so a 5 is valued at 5.